somsubhra88/Obsidian-Vault/Personal/Introduction.md

 My name is Som Subhra Ghosh

 # Step 4
 Currently, I'm working as Staff Data Scientist in the Customer Program.
 I have been with Rakuten for more than two years.
-I started with GeoScience Team and worked on various projects, e.g., Time Windowed Vehicle Routing Problem, Dispatching Framework, etc. Post that, I joined Policy optimization team in Septem
+I started with GeoScience Team and worked on various projects, e.g., Time Windowed Vehicle Routing Problem, Dispatching Framework, etc. Post that, I joined the Policy optimization team in September of Last year.
+Till then, I have worked on many projects - major projects are Conversion Rate Optimization through Bandit A